bdolenc/ll-test/README.md

 developer:test >
 ```

 As you can see the whole test flow was executed with a single `make` command.
-But the test was not successful - you can see that target that checks the diff between output and expected output failed.
+But the test was not successful.
+You can see that target that checks the diff between output and expected output failed.
 The reason for this is that you need to create
-the expected file - you can do so by examining and copying the file `~/src/test/output/loopback.xml` created in the output directory.
+the expected file - you can do so by examining and copying the file `~/src/test/output/device-loopback.xml` created in the output directory.
 Open and study the output file in the editor.
 Alternatively, you can check the file through the terminal:
 ```
-cat ~/src/test/output/loopback.xml
+cat ~/src/test/output/device-loopback.xml
 ```

 After you make sure that this is the expected configuration created by loopback package copy it over to `expected` directory: